Probing the anomalous triple $ZZ\gamma$ and $Z\gamma\gamma $ couplings at the FCC-$\mu p$ and SPPC-$\mu p$: Effective Theory Approach

-The Effective Field Theory (EFT) is a useful tool to investigates potential new physics phenomena beyond the SM.
-Exploring aNTGC within the framework of the SM gauge group necessitates the addition of higher order dimension operators into the SM Lagrangian.
+The Effective Field Theory (EFT) is useful for investigating potential new physics phenomena beyond the SM.
+Exploring aNTGC within the framework of the SM gauge group necessitates the addition of higher-order dimension operators into the SM Lagrangian.
 These operators introduce anomalous couplings, influencing the effective vertices\cite{Rahaman:2016nzs}.
 The focus of this study lies in examining dim-8 operators that characterize aNTGC.
 Thus, the effective Lagrangian, including SM interactions and new physics contributions, is given by \cite{Degrande:2014ydn}.

 { Here, $\Lambda$ represents the scale of new physics, while the coefficients $C_i$ denote dimensionless parameters associated with the new physics.
 The dim-8 operators ${\cal O}_i$ are expressed in the following equations.